rynereger/rtd-tutorial/docs/source/index.rst

 Navajo Nation Site Suitability Tool

+This serves as the first step to choosing where to create a utility scale solar project in the Navajon Nation.

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.